mocassinis/woo-plugin-scaffold/README.md

 This template provides a solid foundation for WooCommerce extensions with proper code organization, linting, and build tools configured out of the box.

+### Credits

+This project is a fork of [plugin-tpl](https://github.com/mrxkon/plugin-tpl) by [Konstantinos Xenos](https://xkon.dev), enhanced with modern WooCommerce development tools and best practices.

 ---

 ![Tests](https://github.com/mrxkon/plugin-tpl/workflows/Checks/badge.svg)